FreeTAKTeam/FreeTakServer/REST_APIDoc.md

 ```

 ### Message
-the message is placed in the body of the request as JSON formatted.
+In most end points, the message is placed in the body of the request as JSON formatted.
 See below for detailed examples.
+in the Get verbs it's a variable.

 ## API Details
-### help
+### manageAPI

+#### getHelp
 retrieve API version and supported endpoints

-#### help
   * verb: GET
   * endpoint: /help
   * returns: json containing API version and supported endpoints